SCIInstitute/fluorender/README.md

    * Note the location of the wxWidget directories for ccmake.

+   * If you choose to build from source, a working configuration call is : <code>../configure --disable-shared --enable-macosx_arch=x86_64 --enable-unicode --with-osx_cocoa --enable-debug</code> In ccmake, you can set the <code>wxrc</code> and <code>wx-config</code> executables generated from the source build.

 3) Download and include boost.

    * Download boost(http://www.boost.org/users/download/#live) and extract onto your machine.